wdiazcarballo/DockerizedApp/4 Simple Node Backend.md

 ---

-Would you like to:
+Next Step:
-- Add HTML rendering?
+- Add HTML rendering
-- Use a frontend (like React)?
+- Use a frontend (like React)
-- Store data (with a database)?
+- Store data (with a database)
-Let me know where you want to go next 🚀
+- Add in Docker